cyanide0081/rffmpeg/README.md

 <br>

-### **Linux (Debian/Ubuntu based)**
+### **Linux (Debian/Ubuntu-based)**

-If you're using Windows 10.1709 or newer, you can install it by simply opening PowerShell and running:
+In Linux you can probably install it just by using your local package manager.
+Here's the command for Debian/Ubuntu-based distros:

     > sudo apt install ffmpeg

 <br>

-You can check if your installation succeeded by running the version command and checking its output:
+You can then check if your installation succeeded by running the version command below and seeing if it produces any output:

     > ffmpeg -version